 General Relationship Breakup Statistics

-1. Couples that have been together for longer are less likely to break up.
+1. Statistics on adult breakup indicate that couples that have been together for longer are less likely to break up.

 2. Based on breakup statistics, same-sex unmarried couples had lower break-up rates than straight unmarried couples.